FAQs

 1: When does 100 Elk run outdoor education programs?

 We offer outdoor education programs in the fall and spring.
 Groups can come from late August through October — or later in the school year in April and May.
 If you’re interested in coming, we recommend reserving a spot as far out as possible.
-But there are occasionally schedule changes, so we do have spots open up.
 Contact us with potential dates and your group’s interest and size.

 2: What outdoor ed activities do you offer?